jxn-NiTe/knowledge/book_summaries/Making Work Visible - DeGrandis/part_1_the_five_thieves_of_time.md

 # The Five Thieves Of Time

-* time is preachious, and not renewable
+* time is preacious, and not renewable
 * need to protect against the five time thieves encountered in IT/tech workplaces

 1. too much work-in-progress (WIP): work started, but not finished